By Axel Merk

 None of this has stopped Mr. Draghi telling us that US and Eurozone policies are diverging.
 After all, playing the expectations game comes at little immediate cost, but some potential benefit.
 The long-term cost, of course, is credibility.
 That would take us to the Bank of Japan, but that goes beyond the scope of today’s analysis.

 To expand on the discussion, please register for our upcoming Webinar entitled ‘What’s next for the dollar, currencies & gold’ on Tuesday, May 24, to continue the discussion.
 Also make sure you subscribe to our free Merk Insights, if you haven’t already done so, and follow me at twitter.com/AxelMerk.
-If you believe this analysis might be of value to your friends, please share it with them.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+If you believe this analysis might be of value to your friends, please share it with them.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.